 Here is the list of the latest books for sale:

-“The Family of Mattus Peter Gottlieb Barringer (aka John Peter Barringer) of Cabarrus, Rowan & Stanly Counties, North Carolina” by Douglas P. Sigmon and Larry O. Nichols, Sr. (2018).
+“The Family of Mattus Peter Gottlieb Barringer (aka John Peter Barringer) of Cabarrus, Rowan & Stanly Counties, North Carolina” researched by Douglas P. Sigmon and compiled and edited by Larry O. Nichols, Sr. (2018).
 This book presents a comprehensive and well researched study of John Peter Barringer and his descendants.
 Index, sb, 311 pgs.
-Price: $30.00, NC Tax: $2.10, P&H: $4.00, Item # A-19.
+Price: $30.00, NC Tax: $2.10, P&H: $4.00, (Item # A-19).

 “Skyland and its Founder” by Sandra Harrison Samz (2018).
 Skyland was established in 1887 by Otis A. Miller.
 The book traces the evolution of this area of southern Buncombe County before and after that date and explores the influence of the families who lived there during its development.
 It also addresses the question of why and how a man from MN had such an impact on this area.
 Contains some land plats.
 Illustrated, index, sb, abt.
 110 pgs.
 Price: $24.99, Tax: $1.75, P&H: $4.00